How to Monitor Your SEO Progress

 - Google Analytics offers data tracking and lots of cool reporting options.
 It is powerful and highly customizable, yet GA’s dashboard design still allows non-technical people to use it.

-- Google Search Console (formerly known as Webmaster Tools), a site owner’s indispensable friend, provides tools and reports you can’t get in GA.
-The Search Console also acts as a communication center between Google and you if something goes wrong with your site.
+- Google Search Console (formerly known as Webmaster Tools) is a site owner’s indispensable friend.
+Search Console provides tools and reports you can’t get in GA.
+It also acts as a communication center between Google and you if something goes wrong with your site.

-If you haven’t set these up yet, take a little detour from the SEO tutorial and follow our guide to Getting Started with Google Search Console & Google Analytics.
-(Note: Bing Webmaster Tools are also recommended, since they can give you a second opinion and additional data and tools.)
+If you haven’t set these up yet, take a little detour from the SEO Guide and go through Getting Started with Google Search Console & Google Analytics.
+(Note: Bing Webmaster Tools are also recommended.
+Bing’s tools can give you a second opinion and additional data.)

 How to Monitor Organic Traffic to Your Website

 It’s possible to know about the users coming to your website — not only how many people visit, but also general information about them.
 Geographic area, browser, device type, and what they do on your site (such as where they come from, what page they land on, how long they stay, and what they do during their visit) are all insightful.

 This isn’t science fiction; it’s analytics.